coderefinery/DEPRECATED-software-licensing/talk.md

   - Or can you (Google search algorithm)?

 <!--- Patents are so sacred that even during WWII German aircraft
-manufacturers paid patent royalties to american corporations on fighter jet engine designs.
+manufacturers paid patent royalties to American corporations on fighter jet engine designs.
 Imagine Sean Bean saying "One does not simply infringe patents" -->